shahidcc/myAlbums/README.md

    It will download and install all dependencies including 3rd-party libraries and tools.
 2. Run:  react-native run-android

-### Installation
+### Key points to note
 1. Server URL for contents may change anytime.
-You may need to host your content on some server and use that URL in AlbumList file.
+You mat have to host content on your server and use that URL in AlbumList.js.